Fantasy Football: Big questions for Week 3 center around slow starts, rankings, waivers

 Jamey: Giovani Bernard.
 With Joe Mixon (knee) out, Bernard is headed for a big role.
 He's the easy choice given his opportunity for what hopefully will be just a two-week absence for Mixon.

-Dave: How can it not be Giovani Bernard.
+Dave: How can it not be Giovani Bernard?
 He'll be the Bengals' top running back for at least a couple of games and could have a relevant role even after Joe Mixon returns.
 It's not a guarantee that Mixon will be great after undergoing arthroscopic knee surgery.

 Heath: Without a doubt it's Giovani Bernard, although I still own him in several leagues.
 Bernard is a top-12 running back for me in both formats this week and that will continue until Joe Mixon returns.
 He's reached double-digit non-PPR Fantasy points in eight career games with 20-plus touches.